intel/pmem-csi/README.md

 #### Namespace modes in LVM device mode

-The PMEM-CSI driver can pre-create Namespaces in two modes, forming corresponding LVM Volume groups, to serve volumes based on `fsdax` or `sector` (alias `safe`) mode Namespaces.
+The PMEM-CSI driver can pre-create namespaces in two modes, forming corresponding LVM volume groups, to serve volumes based on `fsdax` or `sector` (alias `safe`) mode namespaces.
 The amount of space to be used is determined using two options `-useforfsdax` and `-useforsector` given to _pmem-ns-init_.
-These options specify an integer presenting limit as percentage, which is applied separately in each Region.
+These options specify an integer presenting limit as percentage, which is applied separately in each region.
 The default values are `useforfsdax=100` and `useforsector=0`.
-A CSI request for volume can specify the Namespace mode using the driver-specific argument `nsmode` which has a value of either "fsdax" (default) or "sector".
+A CSI request for volume can specify the namespace mode using the driver-specific argument `nsmode` which has a value of either "fsdax" (default) or "sector".
 A volume provisioned in `fsdax` mode will have the `dax` option added to mount options.